-Farrans is the main contractor on the Govan to Partick Bridge, a fabricated steel cable stayed opening swing bridge, for Glasgow City Council.
+Farrans constructed the Govan to Partick Bridge, a fabricated steel cable stayed opening swing bridge, for Glasgow City Council.

 Client